QdotD/AI-Lyrics-Translator/README.md

 - To run the application in development mode: `npm run dev`
 - To build the application for production: `npm run build`
 - To preview the production build: `npm run preview`
-- Login to your Spotify account to see and control your music in real=time
+- Login to your Spotify account to see and control your music in real-time

 ## Built With